 For each reference person, we train support vector machines to distinguish a region (e.g., eyebrows, eyes, nose, mouth) on their face from the same region on other faces.
-We manually choose eight regions and six feature types from the set of possible features described in Sec.
-4.2 and train classifiers for each reference person/region/feature type combination, without feature selection, yielding 2,880 total simile classifiers.
-Each simile classifier is an RBF SVM, trained using at most 600 positive samples of a reference person and at most 10 times as many negative samples, randomly chosen from images of other people in the training set.
+We choose eight regions and six feature types from the set of possible features described in Sec.
+4.2 and train classifiers for each simile using the training procedure described in the previous section.
+Each simile classifier is trained using at most 600 positive samples (face images) of the reference person, and at most 10 times as many negative samples, randomly chosen from images of other people in the training set.